bethz/ManagerReadme/README.md

   - If you are unable to attend a meeting, please let the organizer know
 - We will listen to each other and not interrupt.
 - No need to agree but disagree in an agreeable manner.
+  - I'm a firm believer in disagree and commit.
 - We will make sure everyone has had a chance to speak.
 - We will speak respectfully to each other.
   - Be mindful of our humor.

 # Summary